brokenkernel/blog/content/posts/excellent-bugs.md

 ---

 Some bugs are interesting.
 Others are annoying.
 Some are fun.
 Some are just impossible.
 Many bugs are confusing.
-Others are are annoying.
+Others are annoying.
 Some are just impossible.
 This is a list of those bugs:<br />

 1. [MRI disabled](https://www.reddit.com/r/sysadmin/comments/9mk2o7/mri_disabled_every_ios_device_in_facility/) every
 1iOS device in facility